Ne0n09/cloudflared-remotefalcon/README.md

 [Remote Falcon](https://remotefalcon.com/) is an awesome project and I thought I would help give back by creating a simplified way to run Remote Falcon for those who would like to self host it beyond just these [ways](https://docs.remotefalcon.com/docs/developer-docs/running-it/methods)

-This guide assumes you already have a domain name and that you are running a fresh installation of Debian or Ubuntu.
+This guide assumes you already have a domain name and that you are running a fresh installation of 64-bit Debian or Ubuntu.

+The MongoDB container requires a 64-bit OS.

-The configuration script will check if you have Docker installed and install it for you if not.
+The configuration script will check if you have Docker installed(For Debian and Ubuntu) and install it for you if not.

 It will also guide you step by step to creating and saving the origin server certificates.

 Everything will run as a 'compartmentalized' stack that is only accessible via the Cloudflare tunnel pointing to an NGINX container that handles the proxying to the Remote Falcon containers.
-This also avoids port conflicts on your host system if you choose not to run it on a dedicated device or VM.
+This avoids port conflicts on your host system if you choose not to run it on a dedicated device or VM.

 The main benefit of this method is there is no need to directly expose port 443 when going through the Cloudflare tunnel.

+Cloudflare also provides a lot of other features for free.

 The .env file handles the configuration variables and the configure-rf.sh script walks you through setting these variables and applying them.

-There is no need to manually edit the compose.yaml or the NGINX default.conf file.

 We will start with the Cloudflare configuration below.